frequently asked questions

 It can be extremely difficult for any student to report sexual assault to an institution of higher education, especially an HBCU student.
 Despite the media traction college sexual assault has received over the past few years, HBCU students still are not educated about their Title IX rights.
 Being unaware of Title IX and HBCUs vast underreporting and cover-ups of sexual assaults especially puts HBCU students in a particularly vulnerable position.

 HBCUs are advertised as safe havens and shelters where Black students can receive a proper education, free from racism and violence.
 Thus it is understandable why HBCU students trust their institutions to properly address sexual assaults.
 However, like PWIs, HBCUs are subjected to fostering an oppressive and hostile environment.
-Sexism, homophobia, racism, ableism, misogynoir -- anti-black misogyny -- transphobia, and classism continue to be perpetuated at HBCUs.
+Sexism, homophobia, racism, ableism, misogynoir -- anti-black misogyny -- transphobia, and classism continue to be perpetuated at HBCUs at similar rates to other PWIs.
 Challenges dealing with these oppressions with intersecting identities as well as race could deter some survivors (i.e. women of color, trans people of color, queer people of color, etc) from reporting to institutions.
 Discriminatory beliefs not only silence survivors, but also normalize rape culture, violence against marginalized groups, and perpetuate racist, sexist, and homophobic myths to deny justice.
 If you believe that your school administration may be fostering a hostile environment and taking advantage of your lack of knowledge on your rights, here are some FAQ to assist:

 1. How can Black students be discriminated against at an HBCU?